 - Go through your calendar with the kids.
 While we all have calendars on our phones now, I still keep a wall calendar; I think that most people do!
 If you have a wall calendar or a little one that you keep in your purse, chances are that you have a lot of notes written down about birthday parties, dentist appointments, and special guests.
 Go through each month with the kids and try to remember some of them.
 Some won’t seem memory-worthy, but the kids tend to remember different things that we grownups do, so you might be surprised.

 - Borrow traditions from other cultures.
-Either pick activities that you like or research what people do for New Years Eve in the area of the world where your ancestors are from.
+Either pick activities you like or research what people do for New Year’s Eve in the world where your ancestors are from.
 One of my childhood friends was Greek, and his mother would bake a cake for the new year with a dime mixed into the batter.
 The person who got the dime in his or her slice would have good luck through the coming year.
 We had a Spanish exchange student earlier this year who told me about a tradition where each person ate a grape during each of the 12 clock strikes of midnight.
-Both of these require caution, especially if your kids are small, as they could cause choking, of course, so use your discretion and common sense!
+Both of these require caution, especially if your kids are small, as they could cause choking, so use your discretion and common sense!